Britain launches expert group to prepare for future pandemics

 "This new expert group will drive our efforts in the years ahead to protect people everywhere from new diseases and to save lives."

-The PPP will be chaired by the UK government’s Chief Scientific Adviser Patrick Vallance, and its steering group includes executives from COVID-19 vaccine makers AstraZeneca, Pfizer and Johnson & Johnson as well as scientists.
+The PPP will be chaired by the UK government's Chief Scientific Adviser Patrick Vallance, and its steering group includes executives from COVID-19 vaccine makers AstraZeneca (AZN.L), Pfizer (PFE.N) and Johnson & Johnson (JNJ.N) as well as scientists.

+Britain said there would also be 16 million pounds ($22.37 million) more funding for the Coalition for Epidemic Preparedness Innovations (CEPI) to support global vaccine supply and development.

 Our Standards: The Thomson Reuters Trust Principles.